 2004 Toyota Tundra Recalls

-Due to deterioration of internal lubrication, the front lower ball joint may wear prematurely, causing increased steering effort and possibly noise in the front suspension.
-If the vehicle is continually driven, the ball joint may separate from the knuckle and cause a loss of vehicle control.
-The recall began February 28, 2007.
-The Toyota recall number is 70B.
+The front lower ball joint may wear prematurely, causing increased steering effort and possibly noise in the front suspension.
+If the vehicle is continually driven, the ball joint may separate and cause a loss of vehicle control.

-On trucks equipped with the TRD dual exhaust and Vehicle Stability Control (VSC), there may be a clearance problem between the driver's side exhaust and a brake line that can wear a hole in the brake line.
+On trucks equipped with the TRD dual exhaust and Vehicle Stability Control (VSC), there may be a clearance problem that can wear a hole in the brake line.
 If this happens, brake fluid may leak, which could cause increased stopping distance and a crash.
-Dealers will inspect, and if equipped, will replace the TRD dual exhaust free of charge.
-They will also inspect for damage on the brake line, and replace it if needed.
-The recall began May 31, 2005.
-The Toyota recall number is 50E.